desihub/desimeter/doc/pos_analysis.rst

 ----------------------------------------
 The posmovedb for the instrument at the Mayall is hosted at KPNO, and regularly mirrored to NERSC.
 There is a similar posmovedb hosted at LBNL on the beyonce server, just for test petals there.

-Desimeter provides the following tools:
+As of 2020-05-12, desimeter provides the following tools:

 * ``get_posmov_fvc_data`` ...
 Matches timestamps between posmovedb and fvc FITS files, saves csv combining posmovedb rows with desimeter’s analysis of the measured positions.

 * ``get_posmov_calib`` ...
 Just grabs values like ``LENGTH_*``, ``OFFSET_*`` etc from posmovedb, saves csv.

-   #)